Skip to main content

 Framework Adaptation Pattern

-The shared-ui library is framework-agnostic by design — it depends only on React and Tailwind CSS.
-No next/link, next/image, useRouter, or any Next.js API.
-This separation is intentional and creates a clear two-layer architecture:
+The shared-ui library is framework-agnostic by design; it depends only on React and Tailwind CSS, with no next/link, next/image, useRouter, or any other Next.js API in sight.
+That separation is deliberate, and it gives me a clear two-layer architecture:

 LayerLocationDependenciesExamples